wildthinkslaboratory/blog-kit/_pages/calculus/rectangle/rectangle2.md

 # :::: clue
 # --outlinebox
 ##### Car Ride
-The car travels at a constant speed of 10 meters per second.
+The car travels at a constant velocity of 10 meters per second.
 How far has the car traveled after 4 seconds?
 # --outlinebox
 # ::::